cameronfabbri/cWGANs/README.md

 with attributes.
 The attributes I consider in this case are continuous.
 There are about 40 attributes, but for simplicity I only consider four of them.

-Due to the nature of the data, it is easier to visualize via interpolation.
+Due to the nature of the data, it is easier to visualize via interpolation along y.

 Arm Strength: More &rarr; Less